Thurinum/brotherhood-client/README.md

 Theodore (dioxus420)

 ## Next steps
-Stop using Angular, or any web frameworks, and install Qt.
+Stop using Angular or any web framework and use Qt :3